GunioRobot/feedify/README.markdown

 Feedify is a library with exactly one purpose: Given a URL, determine the location of a feed for that URL if one exists.

 You laugh, I can hear you.
 "Surely that's an easy task" you say.
-"Just look up the <link>" elements in the html".
+"Just look up the &lt;link&gt;" elements in the html".

 Yes, that's what I thought too.
 But the web is a scary place filled with idiots who redirect you using a status code of 200 and a helpful html page.